aronszabo/discord-bot/README.md

+# Kafu-bot

+This discord bot is modified for the use on our ham radio club discord server.

+Features: Stream rtl-sdr gqrx to a voice channel

 # Discord-bot

 A simple discord bot which helps you manage your server by providing useful commands like playing music or deleting text messages.